Vaccine | Altamed

 You can also enroll in MyTurn, a service with the California Department of Public Health that will keep you informed of when you may be able to get a vaccine.
 You may be able to schedule an appointment through the county when it’s your turn.
 Sign up online at MyTurn.ca.gov or call (833) 422-4255.

 In Orange County we are offering vaccine appointments to AltaMed patients and community members who meet the County eligibility requirements.
 In Los Angeles County we have a limited supply of vaccines and are prioritizing appointments for eligible AltaMed patients.
 If you meet the eligibility requirements, call the AltaMed Vaccine Hotline at (888) 909-5232 to make an appointment.
 AltaMed patients can schedule an appointment through MyAltaMed.
 If you do not have an account, sign up today.

 Outside of AltaMed

 Additional vaccine appointments are available for eligible residents through Orange County agencies.
 Visit othena.com to check if you are eligible and book an appointment.

 After the Vaccine

-COVID-19 vaccination will help protect you from getting COVID-19.
-You may have some side effects, which are normal signs that your body is building protection.
+The COVID-19 vaccination will help protect you from getting COVID-19.
+However, you may have some side effects, which are normal signs that your body is building protection.

 Sign up for V-Safe, the CDC after vaccination health checker.
-Use your smartphone to tell the CDC about any side effects after getting the COVID-19 vaccine.
+Use your smartphone to let the CDC know about any side effects you have after getting the COVID-19 vaccine.
 You’ll also get a reminder if you need a second vaccine dose.